 - raise retailer penalties for illegal sales to minors;

 As well, the bill attempts to create more uniform regulation of e-cigarettes and vape products by restricting the delivery of e-liquid products to only state-licensed vapor retailers (effectively ending online sales), requiring manufacturers of vape products to disclose ingredients, and allowing certain carrier oils to be banned from products if deemed harmful.
 With exception of the flavored e-cigarette regulation, which goes into effect May 19, 2020, enforcement of all the above regulations will begin in July of this year.
-Learn more about the law’s provisions and its impacts from the Public Health and Tobacco Policy Center.
+Learn more here.